Cadezzyr/PAINT/README.md

-# PAINT:Dynamic Prompt Allocation and Tuning for Continual Test-Time Adaptation #
+# 😋PAINT:Dynamic Prompt Allocation and Tuning for Continual Test-Time Adaptation #
 The code of Dynamic Prompt Allocation and Tuning for Continual Test-Time Adaptation